JiwoonKim/interview-cake/README.md

 1. `Use a simpler version of the problem`
     - __to see if that gets us closer to a solution for the original problem__
     - use the solution to a simpler version __as a strategy to resolve a certain issue__ within the original problem
+- `Take a step back and try to break the problem down into subproblems`
 2. `Use Unordered Map or Unordered Set`
     - __most common way to improve from a brute force approach__
     - __it should always be your first thought!__